How to Train a Defensive Midfielder in Football Manager?

 The Roaming Playmaker will often camp on the edge of the penalty area looking for room to shoot to try that killer ball which creates a goal scoring opportunity.

-The RP is only available with a Support duty.
+The Roaming Playmaker is only available with a Support duty.

 Now I’ll show you my best player at this position.
 He has excellent attributes, but there is one small problem – low determination.